-The majority of women climax from clitoral stimulation, so the good news is that your female partners can climax with or without your erection.
+The majority of women climax from clitoral stimulation, so the good news is that if you are partnered with a female, she can climax with or without your erection.
 Women typically take four times longer than men to reach climax, so foreplay must focus on stimulation that is most pleasing to a female partner.
+After prostate cancer treatment with surgery or radiation, men can also orgasm without an erection.
+Both men and women can have pleasure and orgasm, even without erections.
+If reproduction is not the goal of sex, the goals of sex become about connectedness, pleasure, and orgasms.
+Each of these goals is achievable with or without an erection.
+Intimacy and sex are supposed to be fun and enjoyable.

 Some couples choose to enjoy non-penetrative sex such as manual or oral stimulation.
 Mutual masturbation can be enjoyable or you can stimulate each other through a variety of other ways.
 The important thing is to discover what each of you enjoys and explore all options for stimulation, cuddling, and climaxing together.
 Some couples may even choose not to be sexual together and, if both agree that this is acceptable, this is a perfectly valid choice.
 Men and women can climax from many types of stimulation, so determine what you and your partner are most comfortable with and explore those options.
-Sometimes when men or women have trouble climaxing, vibratory stimulation can make a difference.
-Although most women climax from clitoral stimulation and men from penile stimulation, vibratory stimulation may also be enjoyable in other areas of the body such as below the scrotum in men or around the rectum in men and women.
-Sample and explore the options together.